MarcialRosales/rabbitmq-auditor/README.md

     admin: http://localhost:15673
 ```

-2. We need to configure the plan's settings via the application.yml.
+b.
+We need to configure the plan's settings via the application.yml.
 ```
 plan:
   name: _plan					# Name of the plan's policy